-While it's easy to say that simply cutting out junk food and alcohol is a sure fire way to save money and be healthy, the rising price of healthy food makes it a financial challenge for many families.
-Additionally, the widening gap between the price of convenience food and healthy food is so great that the cost cut from unhealthy options aren't enough to cover the price of the healthy food.
+While it's easy to say that simply cutting out junk food and alcohol is a surefire way to save money and be healthy, the rising price of healthy food makes it a financial challenge for many families.
+Additionally, the widening gap between the price of convenience food and healthy food is so great that the cost cut from unhealthy options isn't enough to cover the price of healthy food.

 But this isn't to say it's impossible or that families shouldn't try to live healthier.
 Planning meals, freezing leftovers, and using up food which looks wonky but is perfectly edible and useable can save money and help you live a healthy lifestyle.

 Preparing food yourself, rather than relying on packaged food, can save you money and allow you to cut out unhealthy ingredients.
-You may be surprised at how quick you can whip up sauces, meatballs, burgers, chips, soups and other food you might have otherwise bought ready made.
+You may be surprised at how quickly you can whip up sauces, meatballs, burgers, chips, soups and other food you might have otherwise bought ready-made.